-Though the official start of winter is still a month away, many parts of the country are already experiencing the first of the so-called “bad” weather.
-With snowstorms bearing down on the Upper Midwest, rain driving into the Northeast, and thunderstorms predicted for some parts of the South, we compiled a comprehensive list of Esurance driving resources.
+Winter is in full swing, and many parts of the country are experiencing the incredible strength of Mother Nature.
+With everything from freezing winter storms to flash floods predicted for Turkey-Day week, we compiled a comprehensive list of Esurance driving resources.
 You might call it our winter driving remix.
 Or you might just call it a handful of helpful tips.

 To help you manage these challenges and stay safe during the wet months, here are 5 tips for driving in the rain.

 That sunshine sure is nice, but it may be trying to trick you.
 If it rained or snowed recently and the thermometer’s around freezing, be wary of black ice left over from yesterday’s weather.
 Black ice is notoriously difficult to spot, so keep it in mind as you start your drive.
 If you find yourself skidding and it’s too late, the first thing to do is release the gas pedal.
 Then turn into the direction of the skid without slamming the brakes.

 Avoid floods while driving

 Of course, the more it rains the more likely floods and flooded roads become.
 Did you know that just 6 inches of water is enough to reach the bottom of most passenger cars and in some cases enough to sweep a car away?

 Find out how to avoid flood-driving (as well as flood-damaged cars).

 Part of being prepared for winter driving means being prepared to be stuck.
 No matter how good a winter driver you may be, you never know when conditions might worsen to the point that your only option is to pull over and wait it out.
 When this happens, you’d be wise to have your winter car kit fully stocked.

 Check out our 11 must-haves for your winter car kit to make sure you have everything you need.